-At June 30, 2019, the City made various interfund transfers between Fund 121 (ECTA) and Fund 651 (Transportation).
+On June 30, 2020, the City made various interfund transfers between Fund 121 (ECTA) and Fund 651 (Transportation).
 If Fund 121 revenues exceeded expenditures, then additional administrative and overhead costs should be transferred into Fund 121 to offset the management fee revenue.
 If Fund 121 expenditures exceeded revenues, then either administrative and overhead expenditures should be transferred back into Fund 651 or additional revenues should be transferred into Fund 121 to cover excess expenditures.
-A summary of transfers in and out is as follows:
+A summary of transfers in and out as of June 30, 2020 is as follows: